Director of Stories

 Broadway World: Shakespeare in Clark Park Presents GERMANTOWN PLAYS PERICLES

 Land of Smiles is Part One of Erin Kamler's trilogy of new musicals set in Southeast Asia between 2012 and the present.
 An artist and academic researcher, Erin wrote Land of Smiles as part of her PhD dissertation research at the Annenberg School at USC.
 Her continued work at the Alliance for Gender Inclusion in the Peace Process (AGIPP) in Myanmar gave her the fuel to expand her writing into the trilogy.
-You can learn more about the musical here:

 You may listen to them here: